About p44script

 set the value of channelid to value, with optional transition_time in seconds.

 Note that the channel value change is not automatically applied to the hardware; you need to call applychannels() for that.
 Also note that channelids are case sensitive!
 You can specify 0 for accessing default channel of the respective device.
+Return value is the output object to allow chaining method calls.

 output.dimchannel(channelid, valuechange, transition_time)

 change the value of channelid by valuechange, with optional transition_time in seconds.
 Note that channelids are case sensitive!
 You can also specify 0 for accessing default channel of the respective device.
+Return value is the output object to allow chaining method calls.

 output.movechannel(channelid, direction [, time_per_unit])

 starts moving the value of channelid in the direction indicated by the sign of direction or stops movement when direction is 0.
 When optional time_per_unit in seconds is set, it determines speed by setting the time spent per change of 1 unit of the channel value.
 If time_per_unit is not specified or set to 0, the channel's default dimming speed is used instead.
+Return value is the output object to allow chaining method calls.

 Note that the channel movement is not automatically started; you need to call applychannels() for that.
 Also note that channelids are case sensitive!
 You can specify 0 for accessing default channel of the respective device.